MasatakaOba/drivingDailyReport/README.md

 - Upload all files in this repository to the server which you like and set the details to connect to MySql (mysql_login.php)
 - Start from `login.php`

-I would say that you will be abel to use after avobe setup.
+I would say that you will be able to use after above setup.

 #  GoogleMap image display function